toggledbits/Reactor-docs/docs/Notify-Action.md

 ### Pushover

-The Pushover method sends notifications through the [Pushover service](https://pushover.net).
+The *Pushover* method sends notifications through the [Pushover service](https://pushover.net).
 You must register for an account on their web site or through one of their mobile apps.
 This will give you a user ID, which you must put in the `PushoverUser` state variable on the Reactor master device.
-You must then register an application to get an API token, which you will put in the `PushoverToken` state variable.
+Then register an application to get an API token, which you must put in the `PushoverToken` state variable.
+The token put into `PushoverToken` is the default token that will be used if the token field on the *Notify* action is left blank (that is, the token field on the *Notify* action overrides the configuration default, if you need to do that).

 !!! info
     Pushover is a paid service.
 It offers a 7-day trial period.
-See their site for current pricing (as of this writing, it's US$4.99 per client/endpoint.
+See [their site](https://pushover.net) for current pricing (as of this writing, it's US$4.99 per client/endpoint).

 !!! attention
-    As of this writing, the "Emergency (2)" priority level does not work on Android, and apparently not on iOS.
-This is a bug and/or limitation of the service (and iOS).
+    As of this writing, the "Emergency (2)" priority level verifiably does not work on Android, and apparently not on iOS either.
+This is a bug and/or limitation of the Pushover service (and iOS).
 It is therefore not displayed as an available priority level.

 ### Syslog